snap-one/docs-driverworks/README.md

 #### Sample Drivers

 The DriverWorks SDK provides code examples as well as sample drivers which are useful in understanding some of the more complex areas of device driver development.
-The examples found here is referred to throughout the SDK documentation.
+The examples found here are referred to throughout the SDK documentation.
 This directory serves a collection area for that code.

 #### Table Logger Utility